iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

 <!-- 50 words maximum -->

+The purpose of this section is to identify any security vulnerabilities in the codebase of the ASP.NET C# project through both static and dynamic analysis.
+Through this, secure development practices as recommended by OWASP [@owasp2024] are considered.
+This can help in mitigating potential security risks in the codebase.

 ### 2.1.2 Tools used

 <!-- 50 words maximum -->

+The SAST scanning was performed using Synk [@snyk2024] and the DAST analysis was carried out by OWASP ZAP [@owaspzap2024].
+These industry-grade tools allow for detailed vulnerability auditing whilst adhering to security practices defined by the National Institute of Standards and Technology (NIST) [@nist2024].

 ## 2.2 Static Application Security Testing (SAST)